One expat blogger’s insights “to help foreigners integrate more easily in the Netherlands.”

 Keep a dirty old plastic spatula in a dirty glass of water to wipe the excess bubbles off the top of the glass into the recycling tank below.
 This gives the impression that you care, and also helps the customer’s immune system fight against bar germs.

-Don’t waste your effort being polite or helpful because the customer will use their pin card and leave no tip, regardless of your efforts.
+Don’t waste your effort being polite or helpful.
+The customer will use their pin card and leave no tip, regardless of your efforts.

 Converse as much as possible with other shop assistants–this will reduce the possibility of ignorant customers approaching you for help.